NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Disable a Device.md

 This action allows you to disarm a trap or another complex device.
 Often, a device requires numerous successes before becoming disabled, depending on its construction and complexity.
-A [[Equipment/Thieves' Toolkit|Thieves' Toolkit]] is helpful and sometimes even required to Disable a Device, as determined by the GM, and sometimes a device requires a higher proficiency rank in Thievery to disable it.
+A [[Thieves' Toolkit|Thieves' Toolkit]] is helpful and sometimes even required to Disable a Device, as determined by the GM, and sometimes a device requires a higher proficiency rank in Thievery to disable it.

 Your Thievery check result determines your progress.